uchukwu/eqc-studies/entropy-optical-qc/docs/proposal.md

    quantum gates.
 2. Design and implement a modular simulation environment that captures open system dynamics, entropy flows, and time-bin encoding.
+3. Integrate ACM SIGPLAN-aligned programming semantics (categorical models, linear types, verified compilation, probabilistic reasoning) into tooling.
-3. Define benchmarking standards and validation protocols to assess gate performance and scalability.
+4. Define benchmarking standards and validation protocols to assess gate performance and scalability.
-4. Produce actionable insights and roadmaps for transitioning to experimental prototypes and gate-based architectures.
+5. Produce actionable insights and roadmaps for transitioning to experimental prototypes and gate-based architectures.

 ## Scope